Ultimate Travel Guide to Intramuros Old Town in Manila City: Everything You Need to Know

 Photo by Bayleaf Hotel Intramuros

-The alfresco style restaurant also serves the legendary Bayleaf Tapa with garlic rice and eggs, but also do try their pasta dishes and Filipino-style desserts like the Ensaymada Pudding—ensaymada with crème anglaise and mango balls.
+Along with a breathtaking setting, Sky Deck serves a mouthwatering array of dishes, including the legendary Bayleaf Tapa with Garlic Rice and Eggs.
+Be sure to also try their pasta dishes and Filipino-style desserts like the Ensaymada Pudding, which features ensaymada with crème anglaise and mango balls.

 Coco Bango Café

-Located inside White Knight Hotel, Coco Bango Café is a favorite among the locals.
-The menu is quite extensive, with Filipino, Italian, Japanese, Chinese, Spanish, and European-inspired dishes.
+Located inside White Knight Hotel, Coco Bango Café is a local favorite known for its diverse menu, featuring Filipino, Italian, Japanese, Chinese, Spanish, and European-inspired dishes.

-What patrons go loco for, though, is the classic Beef ala Bulalo (especially during rainy days) and the Inihaw na Pusit, which the perfect bar chow.
+Patrons rave about the classic Beef ala Bulalo, especially on rainy days, and the Inihaw na Pusit, which makes for the perfect bar snack.

 Practical Information and Tips